Gujarati Dal Recipe

 #### Instructions

-1. **Cook the Dal**: Rinse the toor dal under running water until it appears clear.
-In a pressure cooker, add the rinsed dal along with 3 cups of water, turmeric powder, and salt.
-Cook for approximately 3-4 whistles or until the dal becomes soft and mushy.
-If using a pot, simmer until the dal is tender, adding water as needed.
+– In a pressure cooker, add the rinsed dal, water, turmeric powder, and salt.
+Cook for about 3-4 whistles or until the dal is soft and mushy.
+If using a pot, simmer until the dal is fully cooked, which may take about 30-40 minutes.